SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models

 \section{Related Work}

-\paragraph{Large Language Models for Code Understanding and Generation.} With the availability of large-scale code datasets \citep{husain2019codesearchnet,plbart}, there are growing interests in employing large language models to develop a unified pre-training model for source code understanding and generation.
-CuBERT \citep{cubert} and CodeBERT \cite{codebert} are the first two models that employ pre-training in the source code domain.
-CuBERT mainly focuses on program understanding tasks, and CodeBERT extends the RoBERTa-based model \cite{liu2019roberta} to understand and generate source code in various programming languages. \citet{graphcodebert} extend CodeBERT by using a semantic-aware objective function. \citet{svyatkovskiy2020intellicode} employ GPT-based \citep{raffel20gpt}, which uses decoder-only architecture, for the code completion task.
-PLBART \citep{plbart}, designed on top of BART \citep{Lewis2020BARTDS}, proposes a unified encoder-decoder model for various code generation and understanding tasks.
-Apart from these, CodeT5 \citep{codet5} is another encoder-decoder approach based on T5 \citep{t5} architecture.
-In our work, we focus on generation tasks to spot weak and strong points of the models in generating rare and unseen language elements and functionalities.
+\paragraph{Large Language Models for Codes.} With the availability of large-scale code datasets~\citep{husain2019codesearchnet,kocetkov2022stack}, there is growing interest in employing large language models to develop a unified pre-training model for source code understanding and generation.
+CodeBERT~\cite{codebert} is one of the first models that use pre-training in the source code domain.
+CodeBERT extends the RoBERTa-based model~\cite{liu2019roberta} to understand and generate source code in various programming languages. \citet{graphcodebert} extend CodeBERT by using a semantic-aware objective function.
+CodeT5 and CodeT5+~\citep{codet5,wang2023codet5p} are developed based on encoder-decoder architecture, making them versatile models for addressing a wide range of code understanding and code generation tasks. \citet{svyatkovskiy2020intellicode} employ GPT-based~\citep{radford2019language}, which uses decoder-only architecture, for the code completion task.
+CodeGen~\cite{nijkamp2023codegen}, StarCoder~\cite{li2023starcoder}, and Code Llama~\cite{codellama} also employ decoder-only architecture to pre-train code generation models, these models demonstrate impressive results across a variety of code generation tasks.
+While these models show remarkable results by following natural language instructions, it has been demonstrated that LLMs still have difficulty in understanding the codes~\citet{austin2021program,li2022competition}, specifically in domain-specific tasks~\cite{anil2022exploring}.
+In our work, we focus on generation tasks to spot weak and strong points of the fine-tuned LLMs in generating rare and unseen programs.

 \paragraph{Out-of-Distribution Analysis in Natural Languages and Programming Languages.}